pathakanupam/HackerEarth_Challenge_Predict-the-cost-to-ship-the-sculpture/README.md

 # HackerEarth Machine Learning Challenge: Predict the cost to ship the sculpture

-### Used sklearn for data preprocessing and implemented Support Vector Regression with Hyper Parameter Tuning.
+### Used sklearn for data preprocessing and implementation of Support Vector Regression with Hyper Parameter Tuning.

 # Secured rank in top 10% among 3900+ participants